CNES/shareloc/docs/source/developer.rst

 =============
 Shareloc uses `Black`_,  and `Pylint`_ quality code checking.

-Use the following command in CARS `virtualenv`_ to check the code with these tools:
+Use the following command in shareloc `virtualenv`_ to check the code with these tools:

 .. code-block:: console